dbombi/mucg/README.md

 output and widmanstatten start temperatures, growth limited bainite start temperature and martensite start temperature are given for entered conditions at the end.

-Keywords: Widmanstatten, bainite, martensite, start temperature
+Keywords: Widmanstatten, bainite, martensite, start temperatures

-Program for calculation of TTT diagrams in steels